 HTTPS (HyperText Transfer Protocol Secure) is an extension of the HTTP protocol that supports encryption to increase security.
 This protocol is used to securely transmit valuable information like personal data, credit card details, etc.

-Using HTTPS is strictly advantageous, since encrypted traffic is protected from ‘eavesdropping’ by third parties, and we can only welcome this.
-HTTPS spread has been on the rise in the recent years, mostly because it is being encouraged by Google, and also due to the emergence of a free certification center Let’s Encrypt.
+Using HTTPS is highly advantageous because encrypted traffic is protected against eavesdropping by a third party, and we can only welcome this.
+HTTPS acceptance has been growing in recent years, mainly because it is encouraged by Google and also due to the emergence of a free certificate authority Let’s Encrypt.

 The diagram below describes the difference between plain HTTP protocol and secure HTTPS protocol.

 Simply put, HTTPS means data encryption.
-But there’s still a problem: how can you be sure you’ve established an encrypted connection with exactly the website you intended to?
+But there’s still a problem: how can you be sure that you’ve established an encrypted connection with the right website?
 That’s where security certificates come into play.
-The certificate is proof that the website is actually what it tells you it is.
-If a website doesn’t have such certificate, or the certificate contains incorrect information, the browser won’t let you establish a secure connection.
-It is important that the certificate a website uses was issued by a certification authority (CA) trusted by your browser.
-Such CA guarantees that the SSL certificate is, indeed, issued to the website’s owner.
+A certificate serves as proof that the website is really what it tells you it is.
+If a website doesn’t have such a certificate, or if the certificate contains incorrect information, the browser will not allow you to establish a secure connection.
+It is important that the certificate a website uses is issued by a certificate authority (CA) trusted by your browser.
+Such a CA guarantees that the SSL certificate is, indeed, issued to the website’s owner.

 If it were easy, HTTPS wouldn’t be that secure.
-Upon browser’s attempt to connect to a server, Adguard establishes two secure connections: one with the browser (or another app), and the other with the server.
-It is crucial that browser trusts Adguard and the connections created by it.
-For this purpose, Adguard generates a special (and unique) root certificate and installs it into the system and, when it is required, into some browsers too (e.g. Firefox).
-Thus, Adguard can see what is happening inside of the secure connection and do its job — block ads and tracking.
+When a browser attempts to connect to a server, AdGuard establishes two secure connections: one with the browser (or another app) and the other with the server.
+The browser must trust AdGuard and the connections it creates.
+For this purpose, AdGuard generates a special (and unique) root certificate and installs it into the system and, when it is required, into some browsers (e.g., Firefox).
+Thus, AdGuard can see what is happening inside the secure connection and do its job — block ads and trackers.

 For better understanding we depicted this process:

 Of course!
 Your connection with a remote server remains encrypted and secure.
-Adguard, just as your browser, checks the server’s certificate before deciding whether to filter it or not.
+AdGuard, just like your browser, checks the server’s certificate before deciding whether to filter it or not.

-Nevertheless, HTTPS filtering has its drawbacks.
-The most important of them is the fact that it hides from the browser the real certificate that the website uses.
-Instead, the browser sees the certificate issued by Adguard.
+However, HTTPS filtering has its drawbacks.
+The most important one is that it hides from the browser the actual certificate of the website.
+Instead, the browser sees the certificate issued by AdGuard.

-Because of this, we undertake several additional measures to improve the connection’s security.
+Because of this, we have taken additional measures to improve connection security.

-By default, Adguard doesn’t filter any information for the bank websites, websites of the payment systems and websites with valuable personal data.
-We maintain a list of more than 1300 such exclusions.
+By default, AdGuard doesn’t filter any information on websites of banks, payment systems, or websites with valuable personal data.
+We maintain a list of thousands of exclusions.

 If you believe some website should be added to this list, please let us know.

-Adguard provides an ability to exclude from filtering all websites that use extended validation certificates.
+AdGuard allows you to disable filtering for all websites that use extended validation certificates.

-EV certificate means a higher security level and provides more guarantees than a regular certificate, proving that the website is not fraudulent or fake.
-When you visit a website protected by such certificate, the address bar becomes green, and the organization’s name appears in the browser’s interface.
+An EV certificate offers a higher level of security and provides more guarantees than a regular certificate, proving that the website is not fraudulent or fake.

-The recent research shows that 5 to 10% of HTTPS connections are established by HTTPS filtering applications.
+This recent study shows that 5 to 10% of HTTPS connections are established by HTTPS-filtering applications.
 It is usually done by various kinds of antivirus software.
-The bad news is that 24 of 26 tested antiviruses were in one way or another reducing the connection security level and two-thirds were creating vulnerable to hacking connections.
+The bad news is that 24 out of 26 tested antiviruses reduced, in various ways, the connection security level, while two-thirds created connections prone to hacking.

-The researchers’ conclusion was simple - Internet security community has to pay close attention to applications that filter secure connections.
-And the developers of such programs have to attend to the quality of filtering implementation most seriously.
+The researchers came to a simple conclusion: the Internet security community should pay close attention to applications that filter secure connections.
+And the developers of such software must pay serious attention to the quality of filtering implementations.

-I want to note that Adguard has not been tested by the researchers.
-According to our estimates, and judging by the set of tests, at the time of testing we would get the maximum score – A*.
-Nevertheless, that score is not perfect.
-There are some problems that have been identified by researchers but were not taken into account in the final evaluation.
+We would like to note that AdGuard was not tested in the above study.
+We ran estimates according to their set of tests, and at the time of testing, we could have received the maximum score – A*.
+However, this score is not perfect.
+During the study, the researchers identified some issues that were omitted in the final evaluation.

-Here in Adguard, we completely agree with those conclusions.
-Moreover, we would like to be as open with users as possible and talk about the problems we are having at the moment, and what steps we are taking to improve the quality and security of filtering mechanism.
-The list of these problems is sorted by their priority.
+Here at AdGuard, we fully agree with those conclusions.
+Moreover, we would like to be as open with users as possible and talk about the problems we are currently experiencing and the steps we are taking to improve the quality and security of the filtering mechanism.
+The list of these problems is sorted by priority.

-The majority of the problems discovered in the research above are connected with certificate validation mechanisms.
-This is what we want to focus on firstly.
+Most of the problems discovered in the above study are related to certificate validation mechanisms.
+This is what we want to focus on first.
 We are working on a separate certificate validation library.
 Moreover, we want to make it open source.
-A separate article lists all known drawbacks of HTTPS filtering in Adguard and estimates when we will fix them.
+A separate article lists all the known drawbacks of HTTPS filtering in AdGuard and our plans to fix them.

-There are several websites created specifically for the purpose of checking HTTPS connections quality.
-These websites check if your browser (or, in our case, browser + Adguard) is susceptible to common vulnerabilities.
-If you plan to use any program that filters HTTPS (not necessarily Adguard, it may be an antivirus, etc.), we advise checking the connection quality on these websites.
+There are several dedicated websites where you can check the quality of your HTTPS connection.
+These websites check if your browser (or, in our case, your browser plus AdGuard) is susceptible to common vulnerabilities.
+If you plan to use any program that filters HTTPS, not necessarily AdGuard (e.g., an antivirus), we advise that you check the connection quality on these websites.